-Nonnative species removal would significantly increase the viability of the foothill yellow-legged frog.
+Nonnative species removal will significantly increase the viability of the foothill yellow-legged frog.
 As discussed above, bullfrogs, nonnative fish, and nonnative crayfish contribute to foothill yellow-legged frog predation and increase competition for resources.
 Bullfrogs also are vectors for disease that affects the foothill yellow-legged frog.
-Actions with the primary or secondary purpose of removing nonnative animal species that compete with, predate upon, or degrade the habitat of the foothill yellow-legged frog that are conducted in unoccupied habitat and approved by the Service are provided as an exception.
-Large-scale actions that disrupt habitat or are conducted in occupied stream segments would need additional approval from the Service.
+Actions with the primary or secondary purpose of removing nonnative animal species that compete with, predate upon, or degrade the habitat of the foothill yellow-legged frog that are conducted in unoccupied habitat are provided as an exception to the prohibitions.
+Actions that disturb habitat, involve the use of chemicals, or are conducted in occupied stream segments are not included.

 Under the Act, "take" means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.
 Some of these provisions have been further defined in regulations at 50 CFR 17.3.
 Take can result knowingly or otherwise, by direct and indirect impacts, intentionally or incidentally.
-Regulating take would help preserve the species' remaining populations, slow their rate of decline, and decrease synergistic, negative effects from other ongoing or future threats.
+Regulating take will help preserve the species' remaining populations, slow their rate of decline, and decrease synergistic, negative effects from other ongoing or future threats.

 We may issue permits to carry out otherwise prohibited activities, including those described above, involving threatened wildlife under certain circumstances.
 Regulations governing permits are codified at 50 CFR 17.32.
 With regard to threatened wildlife, a permit may be issued for the following purposes: For scientific purposes, to enhance propagation or survival, for economic hardship, for zoological exhibition, for educational purposes, for incidental taking, or for special purposes consistent with the purposes of the Act.
-The statute also contains certain exemptions from the prohibitions, which are found in sections 9 and 10 of the Act and are included as standard exceptions in the proposed 4(d) rule.
+The statute also contains certain exemptions from the prohibitions, which are found in sections 9 and 10 of the Act and are included as standard exceptions in the 4(d) rule.

 We recognize the special and unique relationship with our State natural resource agency partners in contributing to conservation of listed species.
 State agencies often possess scientific data and valuable expertise on the status and distribution of endangered, threatened, and candidate species of wildlife and plants.
 State agencies, because of their authorities and their close working relationships with local governments and landowners, are in a unique position to assist the Service in implementing all aspects of the Act.
 In this regard, section 6 of the Act provides that the Service shall cooperate to the maximum extent practicable with the States in carrying out programs authorized by the Act.
-Therefore, any qualified employee or agent of a State conservation agency that is a party to a cooperative agreement with the Service in accordance with section 6(c) of the Act, who is designated by his or her agency for such purposes, would be able to conduct activities designed to conserve the foothill vellow-legged frog, that may result in otherwise prohibited take, without additional authorization.
+Therefore, any qualified employee or agent of a State conservation agency that is a party to a cooperative agreement with the Service in accordance with section 6(c) of the Act, who is designated by his or her agency for such purposes, will be able to conduct activities designed to conserve the foothill yellow-legged frog, that may result in otherwise prohibited take, without additional authorization.

-Nothing in this proposed 4(d) rule would change in any way the recovery planning provisions of section 4(f) of the Act, the consultation requirements under section 7 of the Act, or the ability of the Service to enter into partnerships for the management and protection of the foothill yellow-legged frog.
+Nothing in these 4(d) rules change in any way the recovery planning provisions of section 4(f) of the Act, the consultation requirements under section 7 of the Act, or the ability of the Service to enter into partnerships for the management and protection of the foothill yellow-legged frog.
 However, interagency cooperation may be further streamlined through planned programmatic consultations for the species between Federal agencies and the Service, where appropriate.
-We ask the public, particularly State agencies and other interested stakeholders that may be affected by the proposed 4(d) rule, to provide comments and suggestions regarding additional guidance and methods that the Service could provide or use, respectively, to streamline the implementation of this proposed 4(d) rule (see Information Requested, above).